BSc Computer Science with Industrial Experience / Course details

 By the end of the course students should be expected to be able to:

-- Understand the relationship between shifting management paradigms and economic, social and organisational change in the 20 and 21 centuries.
+- Understand the relationship between shifting management theories and economic, social and organisational change in the 20th and 21st centuries.

-- Develop the critical and analytical skills necessary to judge the value of emerging organisational and managerial strategies.
+- Develop the critical and analytical skills necessary to judge the value of recent and emerging organizational and managerial strategies.

-Students should be able to critically evaluate key management paradigms in organisational behaviour and show how they influenced, and were influenced by, changing social, economic and organisational dynamics.
+Students should be able to evaluate critically key management theories and perspectives and show how they influenced, and were influenced by, changing social, economic and organisational dynamics.

 Teaching and learning methods